xTheDevilRazedMe-Tyler/RDR-Menu-Bases/README.md

 # RDR-Development
-Files added in this repo are for development purposes only
+Files added in this repo are for educational purposes only
 -------------------------------------------------------------------
 Credits: